-Today, the Forrests own and operate ten private group homes in Mathews County and a day support center that cares for adults with intellectual disabilities.
+Today, the Forrests own and operate ten private group homes in Mathews County and a day support center that cares for adults with intellectual disabilities and adults with Autism.
 The Brambles homes and day support center are located in the 10 county region served by the Middle Peninsula-Northern Neck Community Services.
 Virginia residents 18 and older who have been diagnosed with ID may apply for Brambles services using the Virginia ID Medicaid waiver or through private pay.
 Please note the Virginia ID Medicaid waiver is not the same as Medicaid.

 Group Home Regulations

 Recently the Commonwealth of Virginia has made changes in its care for the institutionalization of the intellectually disabled.
 Virginia is closing many institutions and moving people to residential group homes.
 More intellectually disabled people have been moved out of training centers operated by the state and placed in group homes like The Brambles where they can receive the care they deserve.
 While residential group homes are regulated by the state, the quality and living conditions of these homes vary widely and very few meet the standards the Brambles.
 Each Brambles house is a HOME and we love what we do.

 Our homes are here to serve the needs of ID adults and give their families peace of mind.
 If you are wondering who will provide the very best care for an ID adult, The Brambles is the answer.